 - While the batter is resting, preheat your pan that you want to cook your pancakes in.
 I cook mine on medium heat.
 I used a nonstick skillet, but an iron skillet with a little butter or oil melted in it would be great for cooking these, too.

 - If you are using a pancake dispenser, transfer the batter into the dispenser.
 If not, you can use a ladle or a 1/3 cup measuring cup to dip the batter out of the bowl into the skillet.

 - Cook on the second side for a couple of minutes until golden brown.
-If you aren't sure that the middle of the pancake is cooked you can insert a toothpick or butter knife into the center of the cake.
+If you aren't sure if the middle of the pancake is cooked, you can insert a toothpick or butter knife into the center of the cake.
 If it comes out clean, the pancake is done.